 - Emotional relapse

 - Physical relapse

 Mental relapse occurs when you start thinking about using drugs or drinking again.
 Physical relapse, of course, happens once you’ve already started using substances again.
 Emotional relapse is the first stage that sets the stage for a full-blown physical relapse.

 What You Should Know About Emotional Relapse

 In this earliest stage, you have not even started to think about using or drinking.
-Rather, you start feeling negative emotions that cause you to act in self-destructive ways.
+Instead, you start feeling negative emotions that cause you to act self-destructively.
 Even when you are sober and abstaining, some of the aspects of your disease can still impact your life.
-Emotional relapse precedes physical relapse, when your own thoughts and behaviors begin to undermine everything you have worked for.
-At this point, you’re not drinking or using, but that is the direction in which you are heading. https://www.northpointrecovery.com/images/blog/wp-content/uploads/2016/04/Four_signs_youre_addicted_1749936-Medium-1024×708.jpg

 Some of the dangerous emotions to watch out for include:

 - Anxiety – Excessive fear, worry, or uncertainty about your sober new life